Our Kin Wall is an important tool for both advancing your movements and correcting underlying imbalances.

 The wall enables beginners and those with functional alignment issues to learn and experience correct postural alignment, while building strength and stability in weaker areas without straining, and while focusing on breath.
 The wall enables more advanced clients to fine tune advanced poses such as backbends.

-If you feel stiff, have aches and pains, or have strained yourself to achieve certain poses in yoga classes, the Kin Wall provides a more therapeutic and safer way of experiencing the benefits of yoga or any therapeutic exercise.
-If you're interested in working deeper or building your understanding of your personal alignment, try our 4-person Gentle Evening Flow starting Tuesday nights at 6pm and 7pm - if you find you continue to have ongoing pain anywhere in the body, do not ignore this pain and seek out one of our Kinesiologists to get this pain addressed.
+If you feel stiff, have aches and pains, or have strained yourself to achieve certain poses in yoga classes, the Kin Wall provides a more therapeutic and safer way of experiencing the benefits of certain stretches and movements.